Geena Rocero Made Playboy History, Now She's Advocating For Diversity Behind The Scenes

 Have you worked with many other Filipinas?
 Do you bond over your shared culture and experiences?

-What do you think about the current state of transgender representation within modeling and fashion?
+What do you think about the current state of transgender representation within modelling and fashion?

 In all honesty, we need more of it.
 We need more trans people in positions to make decisions throughout the industry, be it creative direction, casting, or management.
 As an industry, we’re having a much-needed conversation.
 Representation is not just who’s in front of the camera.
 It also relates to who’s behind the camera and who’s making those types of decisions.